randym/axlsx/README.md

 **18. Support for defined names, which gives you repeated header rows for printing and a whole bunch of out there stuff.
 Have a look at lib/axlsx/workbook/defined_name.rb for all the gory glory

+**19. Data labels for charts as well as series color customization.

 Installing
 ----------